 Please read ALL of this information before submitting a proposal

 Call for Proposal System

 You must submit your proposal using our online system.
-Emailed, faxed, and mailed proposals will not be accepted.
+Emailed, faxed and mailed proposals will not be accepted.
 You must create an account through our website in order to submit your proposal.
-If you previously submitted a proposal for VISION 2015, 2016, 2017 or 2018, you already have an account.
+If you previously submitted a proposal for VISION, you already have an account.
 Please use the search function to locate your account.
-If you are new, you will need to create an account.
+If you are submitting a proposal for the first time, you will need to create an account.